duneroadrunner/SaferCPlusPlus/README.md

         };
         class B {
         public:
-            static int foo2(mse::TScopeFixedPointer<A> A_scpfptr) { return A_scpfptr->b; }
+            static int foo2(mse::TXScopeFixedPointer<A> A_scpfptr) { return A_scpfptr->b; }
-            static int foo3(mse::TScopeFixedConstPointer<A> A_scpfcptr) { return A_scpfcptr->b; }
+            static int foo3(mse::TXScopeFixedConstPointer<A> A_scpfcptr) { return A_scpfcptr->b; }
         protected:
             ~B() {}
         };

-        mse::TScopeObj<A> a_scpobj(5);
+        mse::TXScopeObj<A> a_scpobj(5);
         int res1 = (&a_scpobj)->b;
         int res2 = B::foo2(&a_scpobj);
         int res3 = B::foo3(&a_scpobj);
     }

-### TScopeFixedConstPointer
+### TXScopeFixedConstPointer
-TScopeFixedPointer&lt;X&gt; actually does implicitly convert to TScopeFixedPointer&lt;const X&gt;.
+TXScopeFixedPointer&lt;X&gt; actually does implicitly convert to TXScopeFixedPointer&lt;const X&gt;.
 But some prefer to think of the pointer giving "const" access to the object rather than giving access to a "const object".

-### TScopeOwnerPointer
+### TXScopeOwnerPointer
-TScopeOwnerPointer is similar to boost::scoped_ptr in functionality, but more limited in intended use.
-In particular, TScopeOwnerPointer is not intended to be used as a member of any class or struct.
+TXScopeOwnerPointer is similar to boost::scoped_ptr in functionality, but more limited in intended use.
+In particular, TXScopeOwnerPointer is not intended to be used as a member of any class or struct.
 Use it when you want to give scope lifetime to objects that are too large to be declared directly on the stack.
 Also, instead of its constructor taking a native pointer pointing to the already allocated object, it allocates the object itself and passes its contruction arguments to the object's constructor.

 usage example: